sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/Quick_Start_Guide_for_iOS_APS_SDK.md

     The iOS application is now ready to make method calls using the APS SDK APIs.

-If the application attempts to make APS SDK API calls without first setting the application key, the application will throw an exception and crash.
+{{% alert title="❗️ Warning" color="danger" %}}If the application attempts to make APS SDK API calls without first setting the application key, the application will throw an exception and crash.{{% /alert %}}

 ### Modify the Application